Haitian conflict: Ousting of Ariel Henry

 On 12 March, Ariel Henry declared that he would resign amid massive pressure from the international community.

-Sheila Cherfilus-McCormick, a US congresswoman of Haitian descent, released a press statement saying that the gang take over of Haiti posed a security threat to the United States and warned of violence spilling over to the United States.
+Sheila Cherfilus-McCormick, a U.S. congresswoman of Haitian descent, released a press statement saying that the gang takeover of Haiti posed a security threat to the United States and warned of violence spilling over to the United States.
 She also told reporters that she would be holding a meeting with Haitian leaders from South Florida to discuss the country's ongoing conflict.
 U.S. Department of Defense officials stated later that they are "alerted" about a potential maritime "mass migration" from Haiti.
-Use of the United States Navy has been considered to stop the flow of migration.
-Around 1 pm ET, Kenyan President Ruto announced that the planned intervention in Haiti will be delayed due to the resignation of the Prime Minister.
-Radio Television Caraibes moved its studio out of the capital due to gangs capturing it.
+Use of the United States Navy was considered to stop the flow of migration.

 On 13 March, Ruto announced that the mission to Haiti, while paused, would still move forward.
 The United States announced a plan to contribute $40 million for the Multinational Mission in Haiti.
 Florida Governor Ron DeSantis announced plans to deploy 250 additional soldiers to help deal with a possible crisis in Florida, including the Florida National Guard.
-The same day a new US Fleet Antiterrorism Security Team was announced to be on the way to protect the US embassy, and a YouTube personality YourFellowArab (Addison Pierre Maalouf) specialized in touring dangerous places was allegedly kidnapped on his way to interview Jimmy Chérizier.
-Members of the 400 Mawozo gang demanded a ransom of $600,000 for his release.
+The same day a U.S. Fleet Antiterrorism Security Team was sent to protect the U.S. embassy.
+A YouTube personality YourFellowArab (Addison Pierre Maalouf) specialized in touring dangerous places was allegedly kidnapped on his way to interview Chérizier.
+Members of 400 Mawozo demanded a ransom of $600,000 for his release.
 The U.S. State Department confirmed that a U.S. citizen had been kidnapped.
-On 16 May 2024, An opposition party in Kenya files an appeal before a Nairobi court to cancel the deployment of Kenyan police officers in Haiti.

 On 19 March, CARICOM and United Nations officials appointed seven seats out of eight of the presidential council.
 The formation of the full council was delayed because of 21 December Agreement group backing the acting prime minister.

-On 21 March, one of the gang leaders, known only as Makandal, was killed by the bwa kale in Petion-Ville.
+On 21 March one of the gang leaders, known as Makandal, was killed by the bwa kale in Pétion-Ville.
 A day later, Ernst Julme, the leader of Delmas 95, was killed by police in the same area.
-Julme's death was described as a significant setback for Cherizier in his attempts to take over Port-au-Prince.

-On 25 April, Ariel Henry resigned, and was replaced by the Transitional Presidential Council.
-Later, on 28 May, the transitional council chose Garry Conille as the new Prime Minister.
+Julme's death was described as a significant setback for Chérizier in his attempts to take over Port-au-Prince.
+In the same day, gangs attacked the neighborhood of Petion-Ville in Port-au-Prince, killing at least five people.
+On 25 April, Henry resigned and was replaced by the Transitional Presidential Council.
+Later, on 28 May, the transitional council chose Garry Conille as the acting prime minister.